tarantool/doc/doc/how-to/getting_started_db.rst

     INSTANCE                       STATUS      PID
     create_db:instance001     RUNNING     54560

-After that, connect to the instance:
+After that, connect to the instance with :ref:`tt connect <tt-connect>`:

 ..  code-block:: console